-The visibility of the Carnegie Diplodocus in multiple locations, in its mammal-like upright posture, provoked some controversy: Hay (1908, 1910, 1911) and Tornier (1909) — independently, so he claimed — argued that its erect-legged posture was incorrect, and it should sprawl like a lizard.
-Tornier also criticized the position of the neck and tail.
+The visibility of the Carnegie Diplodocus in multiple locations, in its mammal-like upright posture, provoked some controversy: Hay (1908, 1910, 1911) and Tornier (1909) — independently, so he claimed — argued that its erect-legged posture was incorrect, and that it should instead sprawl like a lizard.
+Tornier also criticized the positions of the neck and tail.
 Abel (1910) and Holland (1910a) emphatically rebutted these suggestions; Matthew (1910) also disagreed — showing rather more respect to Hay than Holland did, and critical of Holland’s tone, but dismissive enough of Tornier to write that “the subject appears, frankly, to be somewhat outside the range of his studies, and his comparisons are not broad or thorough enough to be at all convincing”.

 The donation of a cast to the Kaiserliches und königliches naturhistorisches Hof-Museum in Vienna, Austria was not wholly welcome to the museum director Franz Steindachner.
-But once emperor Franz Joseph of the Austrian-Hungarian empire had requested the gift from Carnegie, he had little option but to find space for it somewhere.
+But once emperor Franz Joseph of the Austrian-Hungarian empire had requested the gift from Carnegie, Steindachner had little option but to find space for it somewhere.
 This proved difficult — a mooted new building was cancelled due to lack of funds, and in the end the skeletal cast was mounted in a three-meter-wide corridor (Nieuwland 2019:216–219).
-The emperor was present for the unveiling on 24 September, 1909, but the ceremony appears to have been a rather unspectacular affair, lasting only fifteen minutes.
+The emperor was present for the unveiling on 24 September 1909, but the ceremony appears to have been a rather unspectacular affair, lasting only fifteen minutes.
 The novelty of the Carnegie Diplodocus was wearing off, and most of the subsequent gifts would be received with less than extravagant gratitude.

-On 27 October 1909, the last of the original batch of five casts was mounted in Bologna, Italy, largely at the instigation of the university museum’s director, Giovanni Capellini — although the name of King Victor Emmanuel III was invoked, gratifying Carnegie’s desire to be seen to be responding to requests from heads of state.
-(Nieuwland 2019:227–228) Although previously casts had been erected in the capital cities of the countries they were donated to, Bologna was considered an appropriate venue, perhaps partly because the University of Bologna is the oldest continuously operating university in the world.
+On 27 October 1909, the last of the original batch of five casts was mounted in Bologna, Italy.
+This was arranged by Giovanni Capellini, the director of the Aldrovandi museum at the university — although the name of King Victor Emmanuel III was invoked, gratifying Carnegie’s desire to be seen to be responding to requests from heads of state (Nieuwland 2019:227–228).
+Although previously casts had been erected in the capital cities of the countries they were donated to, Bologna was considered an appropriate venue, perhaps partly because Università di Bologna is the oldest continuously operating university in the world.

 The original casts had now all been given away, but requests kept coming in, which led Carnegie and Holland to have another five casts prepared.
 The first planned donation, to Rio de Janeiro, was thwarted by the tumultuous quagmire of Brazilian politics.
-However, a Russian cast was installed in St. Petersburg in June and July of 1910, again supervised by Holland, who confided to Carnegie that he was “really getting tired of ‘the old Dip’” (Nieuwland 2019:232), together with Coggeshall.
-Holland (1910b, 1913:249–50) told colourful and somewhat contradictory tales of the in-progress mount’s catastrophic collapse when visited by a party of officials, and these have been retold (e.g. Krishtalka 1988:15–16).
-But as Coggeshall’s (1951b:313–314) published reminiscences of his work in Russia with Diplodocus made no mention at all of this incident, it must be considered apocryphal.
+However, a cast was installed in St. Petersburg, Russia in June and July of 1910, again supervised by Holland, who confided to Carnegie that he was “really getting tired of ‘the old Dip’” (Nieuwland 2019:232), together with Coggeshall.
+Holland (1910b, 1913:249–250) told colorful and somewhat contradictory tales of the in-progress mount’s catastrophic collapse when visited by a party of officials, and these have been retold (e.g., Krishtalka 1988:15–16).
+But Coggeshall’s (1951c:313–314) published reminiscences of his work in Russia with Diplodocus made no mention at all of this incident, and we considered it apocryphal until Konstantin Rybakov sent us a translated account from a contemporary Russian journal (Vejberg et al. 1911:22) containing the words “this rather difficult work was completed safely, except for a small breakdown of pelvis and several vertebrae that broke off the chains at the first attempt to lift them, which was fixed without much difficulty in a few days”.
+So Holland’s stories seem to be broadly true, though exaggerated.